ping-media/pm-gym/README.md

 ## Shortcodes

-The plugin provides various shortcodes that you can use to display gym management features on your website.
-Documentation for these shortcodes will be available in the plugin settings page.
+The plugin provides various shortcodes that you can use to display gym management features on your website:

+- `[attendance_form_shortcode]` - Displays the member attendance tracking form
+- `[member_registration_form_shortcode]` - Displays the member registration form with digital signature
+- `[staff_attendance_form_shortcode]` - Displays the staff attendance tracking form
+- `[member_signature member_id="123"]` - Displays a member's digital signature (replace 123 with actual member ID)

+These shortcodes can be used on any page or post to integrate gym management functionality into your website's frontend.

 ## Support